 Alternatives include tar, topical retinoids (tazarotene), topical vitamin D, and anthralin.
 For facial or intertriginous areas, topical tacrolimus or pimecrolimus may be used as alternatives or as corticosteroid sparing agents.
 Improvement can be anticipated within one or two months.
 Combination regimens may be required, including localized phototherapy.
-Patient adherence may be the largest barrier to treatment success with topical therapies; frequent patient follow-up (initially every week) may improve compliance.
+Patient adherence may be the largest barrier to treatment success with topical therapies; early follow-up (one week after starting treatment) may improve compliance.
 (See 'Topical therapies' above and 'Ultraviolet light' above.)

 The topical therapies discussed above are generally also required as adjuvant therapy and for symptomatic relief (see 'Topical therapies' above).
-In patients with contraindications to phototherapy such as history of melanoma or extensive nonmelanoma skin cancer, or in patients with moderate-to-severe disease who also have psoriatic arthritis, we suggest treatment with a systemic agent (Grade 2B).
-Patients who fail to respond to phototherapy are also candidates for systemic therapy.
+In patients with contraindications to phototherapy or who have failed phototherapy, we suggest treatment with a systemic agent (Grade 2B).

 Improvement should be observed within weeks.
-Such patients will generally require care by a dermatologist.
+Patients with moderate to severe psoriasis on systemic treatment will generally require care by a dermatologist.
 (See 'Severe disease' above.)